europace/kex-angebote-api/README.md

 These APIs allow the calculation of Schaufensterkonditionen as well as calculating and accepting Angebote based on a Vorgang.
 All APIs documented here are [GraphQL-APIs](https://docs.api.europace.de/privatkredit/graphql/).

+This API may contain advanced beta features that are still in development.
+Beta features may undergo modifications or be removed at a later release.

 > ⚠️ This API is continuously developed.
 Therefore we expect
 > all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be
 > tolerant towards compatible API changes when reading and processing the data.
 This means: